 Maintain the air pressure in the front and rear tires as specified.
-Uneven tire pressure can cause an uneven cut.
-Check the pressure at the valve stem (Figure 45).
+Uneven tire pressure can cause uneven cut.
+Check the pressure at the valve stem (Figure 50).
 Check the tires when they are cold to get the most accurate pressure reading.

-Inflate the front caster wheel tires to 206 kPa (30 psi) or the pressure indicated on the sidewall, whichever is lower.

-Inflate the rear drive-wheel tires to 90 kPa (13 psi).
+Inflate the front caster wheel tires to 103 kPa (15 psi).
+Inflate the rear drive wheel tires to 90 kPa (13 psi).